ismaberra/goalguard/README.md

 - **Convolutional Layers**: The input sequences are initially processed with convolutional layers to extract higher-level features before feeding them into the transformer encoder.
 - **Dropout**: A dropout rate of 0.38415372018572036 is used to prevent overfitting.

-The goal of this architecture is to leverage the self-attention mechanism of transformers to capture the dependencies between different frames in a penalty kick sequence.
-The residual blocks help maintain these learned dependencies throughout the layers.
+The goal of this architecture is to leverage the self-attention mechanism of transformers to capture the dependencies between different frames in the penalty kick sequence.

-We also tuned the hyperparamaters using Optuna over 50 trials, to optimize the model.
+Furthermore, to optimize the model, we tuned the hyperparamaters using Optuna over 50 trials.
 The best hyperparameters found were:

 | Hyperparameter             | Value                  |
 |----------------------------|------------------------|